ioChem-BD/readthedocs/guides/usage/uploading-content-to-create/shell-commands.rst

 Parameters          Description
 =================== ===================================================
 -n *path*           Relative or absolute project path (mandatory) -p *permissions*    Permissions of the project.
-Ex: ‘110100’ (optional) -o *owner*          Owner of the project (optional)
+Ex: ‘rw----’ (optional) -o *owner*          Owner of the project (optional)
 -g *group*          Group owner of the project (optional) -cg *concept_group* Concept Group of the project (optional)